Local $h^*$-polynomials for one-row Hermite normal form simplices: Introduction

 The local \(h^*\)-polynomial of lattice simplices has the following beautiful geometric interpretation, which for the rest of this paper we take as the definition.
 Let \(\{v_1,\ldots,v_{d+1}\}\) be the vertices of a lattice simplex \(S\), and let

 define the open parallelepiped for \(\{1\}\times S\).
 Then the local \(h^*\)-polynomial is

-i.e., \(B(S;z)\) encodes the distribution of lattice points through the open parallelepiped of \(\{1\}\times S\) with respect to the \(0\)-th coordinate, which we refer to as the \emph{height} of the point.
-To emphasize this distributional perspective, and to allow us to consider the shape of coefficient vectors of different local \(h^*\)-polynomials, we primarily consider in this work the coefficients of
+i.e., \(B(S;z)\) encodes the distribution of lattice points through the open parallelepiped of \(\{1\}\times S\) with respect to the \(0\)-th coordinate.
+We refer to the \(0\)-th coordinate as the \emph{height} of the point.
+To emphasize this distributional perspective, and to allow us to compare the shape of coefficient vectors of different local \(h^*\)-polynomials, we study the coefficients of

 which encode the probability distribution for lattice points in \(\Pi_S\) with respect to height.